openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 The Raw HTML control elements are:
 * Predefined HTML—select to insert a horizontal rule on a wizard page.
 * User defined HTML—enter HTML (e.g. to provide additional information on a wizard page).
-Metadata can be selected using the format {/xpath/to/my/data}, for example selecting the {/item/itembody/client} path populates the corresponding field in the contribution wizard with data matching the selected path (e.g. University of EQUELLA).
+Metadata can be selected using the format {/xpath/to/my/data}, for example selecting the {/item/itembody/client} path populates the corresponding field in the contribution wizard with data matching the selected path (e.g. University of openEQUELLA).

 The Raw HTML control is also available in the Advanced Search Editor.